lizhanmit/learning-notes/flume-note/flume-note.md

 - channel: memory
 - sink: logger

-Listen to a file and then display to console.
-Here, the file is data.log.
+Listen to a file (data.log) and then display to console.

 > If you would like to listen to a file (check if there are an changes to this file), set source type as **exec**.

 How to use:

-1. In a terminal A, start up the agent.
+1. In terminal A, start the agent.
-2. In an another terminal B, add something into data.log file. `echo hello >> data.log`.
-3. Then "hello" will be displayed in terminal A.
+2. In terminal B, add "hello" into data.log file. `echo hello >> data.log`.
+Then "hello" will be displayed in terminal A.

 ---